 In the summer of 2008 Gettysburg College purchased custom furniture for Apple Hall in order to maximize space so that all bedroom furniture can be accommodated in each room.
 Due to the size of some rooms it is necessary or recommended that one or two of the beds be elevated either to a half height setting using a “junior loft” bed set or full height using a regular bed set.
 Please refer to the floor plans posted online or the ones

-that will be posted outside the Office of Residence Life to review the list of rooms where beds should be elevated.
+that will be posted outside the Office of Residential & First-Year Programs to review the list of rooms where beds should be elevated.
 Please take this information into consideration when selecting a room if you prefer to have a bed set at the lowest level.

 Ice House and College Apartment Rooms